 Kitchen work practice, toilet cleaning practice, arranging your bedding practice, vacuum practice, photocopying practice, outside window cleaning practice…

 The practice of Samu is similar to other activities or ritual practices and grounds us to our ordinary day-to-day activities.
-Samu, if practiced in this way, can be seen as being no different from Zazen.
-Samu can give us a glimpse of what every koan and dokusan presentation is all about.
-Samu is an ideal mindfulness practice to seriously challenge our perspectives and conceptualisations of our work.
+Samu, if practiced in this way, can be seen as being no different from zazen.
+Samu practice can give us a glimpse of what every koan and dokusan presentation is all about.
+Samu is a mindfulness practice that can challenge our perspectives and conceptualisations of our work.

 Chanting and recitation practice